orbeon/orbeon-forms-doc/Form-Builder-~-Database-Services.md

 ## Overview

-By using *database services*, you can use data stored in any table of a relational database, for instance to dynamically populate a dropdown, or to pre-populate fields based on a value entered by users.
+By using *database services*, a [PE feature](http://www.orbeon.com/pricing), you can use data stored in any table of a relational database, for instance to dynamically populate a dropdown, or to pre-populate fields based on a value entered by users.

 ## Populating a dropdown